-Changes to your job at any time in your career can affect your income and as we move forward into the new 2021 financial year, now is a good time to consider doing the best for your finances.
+Changes to your job at any time in your career can affect your income and it's good to consider doing the best for your finances.
 Here we want to let you know about some useful money management tips and tools, from budget planners to a handy salary calculator.

 The new tax year also brought changes to the tax thresholds, which are now fixed for the next 5 years, along with increases in both the National Living Wage and the National Minimum Wage.
 You can learn more about these, and how it might affect your income here.